krakenjs/grumbler/README.md

 - **Can I improve this template?**

-  By all means, please feel to raise a PR, but if it's a big change, try to open an issue first so we can chat
+  By all means, please feel to raise a PR, but if it's a big change, try to open an issue first so we can chat!

 - **What about support for React, Ember, framework X or Y?**